EBL Securities wins Independence Golden Jubilee Award

 EBL Securities Ltd has won the Independence Golden Jubilee Award 2022 given by the Bangladesh Securities and Exchange Commission (BSEC).

-It won the first prize under the Stock Broker and Stock Dealer category for significant contributions to the development and progress of the country's capital market, reads a press release.
+It won the first prize under the Stock Broker and Stock Dealer category for significant contributions to the development and progress of the country's capital market.

 "We extend our heartfelt gratitude to our esteemed parent company, employees, valued clients and all other stakeholders for their unwavering support, as this award is a reflection of their confidence in our capabilities."